1847 University of Cambridge Chancellor election: A contest looms

 Immediately on learning of the death of the Duke of Northumberland, the Master and senior members of St John's College had decided to invite the Earl of Powis, who had studied at that college, to be a candidate.
 Powis was English and had been Tory Member of Parliament for Ludlow for 33 years, voting against the Reform Act.
 He was mainly known for his religious views, being a Tractarian, and had led the opposition in the House of Lords to the proposal to unite the sees of Bangor and St Asaph in order to create a new Bishopric of Manchester.
 The fight had begun in 1843 and had led to the appointment of a Commission to reconsider the measure, which recommended that it be dropped.
 As a result, Powis was popular among churchmen.

 On his return to Cambridge, Whewell had found that almost all the Heads of Colleges and Professors were supportive of the Prince, and two (Woodwardian Professor of Geology Adam Sedgwick and the Master of Jesus College William French) had had the same idea and were already canvassing support.
 The appearance of a rival candidate might undermine the whole effort since the Prince wanted an unopposed election.
-Powis had received the invitation from his college at home in Shropshire and accepted it on Monday 15 February, probably in ignorance of any approach to the Prince Consort, and the supporters of the Prince hoped that Powis might be persuaded to withdraw on learning of widespread support for a rival.
+Powis had received the invitation from his college at home in Shropshire and accepted it on Monday 15 February, probably in ignorance of any approach to Prince Albert, and the supporters of the Prince hoped that Powis might be persuaded to withdraw on learning of widespread support for a rival.
 The Vice-Chancellor Henry Philpott and 13 Heads of Colleges agreed the terms of a formal address to the Prince asking for permission to nominate him and left it at Catharine Hall where Philpott was Master, for others to sign.
 The address read: